How to Get Rid of Brassy Hair

 Temporary rinses are another product that can be used in the shower after shampooing your hair.
 One such rinse that many people are familiar with is Roux's Fanci-Full rinses.
 These products have been used for years to temporarily change the color of hair.

 To use a temporary rinse, squirt the product over your hair, concentrating on areas of really brassy hair and massage it in thoroughly.
 You can rinse it out after a few minutes or leave it for longer if you want more toning to occur.

-Color refresher shampoo is your absolute best friend if you have brassy hair.
+Color refresher shampoo is your new best friend if you have brassy hair.
 These shampoos contain color pigment that can tone your hair and eliminate brassy tones.
-The best part is, you just use the shampoo in place of your regular shampoo and they take no extra effort to use.
+The best part is, you just use the shampoo in place of your regular shampoo and it takes no extra effort to use.

 If you need help to choose the right shampoo for your brassy hair, this is an outline of some of the absolute best shampoos, how to use them, and what tones are present in their formula.

-When your blonde hair starts to look brassy, it can be disheartening.
+When your blonde hair starts to fade, it can be disheartening.
 Brassy hair can look downright horrible on you if you have a cool skin tone or pale complexion.
-Luckily fixing brassy hair is as easy as replacing your shampoo with a color refresher or adding a colored mousse to your shower routine.
-Getting rid of brassy hair is easy and your hair will look like you've just stepped out of the salon.

 Do you need more assistance to get rid of brassy hair and keep your blonde hair toned?
 Leave a comment for tailored advice and share your insight with other readers.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.